 What is Financial Aid? – Sources of Aid

 You’ve probably heard the term "financial aid" and you likely know if you need it.
-We provide some answers and help you figure out your options for financing your education.
+In this section we help you figure out your options for financing your education.

 Federal Student Aid and FAFSA Guide